mrcslws/comportex-notebook/README.md

 In the REPL:
 (start-server)

 Open the worksheet.
-Use URL "/worksheet.html?filename=worksheet.clj"
+Use URL "/worksheet.html?filename=ws/hackathon-start.clj"

-Start evaluating rows.
+Start evaluating rows by pressing [shift] + [enter]

-When you evaluate "model", magic will happen.

 ## License